France: Bushfires force Landes and Gironde residents to evacuate

 France is this week in the midst of its fourth heat wave of the year as the country faces what the government warned is its worst drought on record.

-Temperatures in the south of the country are expected to reach up to 40 degrees Celsius.
+Temperatures in the south of the country are expected to reach up to 40 degrees.